Most of the options available focus on a pretty user experience while offering privacy features.

 Features of Nyxt Browser

 You will find many non-conventional features offered here.
-Before exploring each of the key highlights mentioned here, you might want to go through the official documentation (press F1 to find it) that should be linked in the welcome screen:
+Before exploring each of the key highlights mentioned here, you might want to go through the official documentation (press F1 + r to find it).
+It is also linked on the welcome screen:

 - Lossless tree-based history (track the exact hierarchy of your history and easily recall what you navigated to)